 Queen Anne is served by Seattle Public School District's John Hay Elementary, McClure Middle School and Lincoln High School.

 Queen Anne has many recreational centers including David Rodger's Park, a park with a large green field, tennis courts, and a children's playground.
 Just five minutes south at Kerry Park, Seattle residents can enjoy an unmatched view of the Seattle skyline.
 For a more urban recreational experience, kids and families can visit the Seattle Center, a 74-acre educational and tourism area.

 Bus Routes 2, 3 and 4 will take passengers from Queen Anne to the heart of Downtown Seattle.
 Queen Anne also provides quick access to State Route 99 and the Interstate 5.

 Have specific questions and want help from an friendly area expect?
 Contact Rob today!

 Maybe.
-We group listings into neighborhoods and developments based on info we're provided about the listing's location, address, parcel and other details.
+We group listings into neighborhoods and condo buildings based on information we're provided about the listing's location, address, parcel and other details.
 If the listing data doesn't match the criteria we've set for this neighborhood, the listing won't show up on this page.

 To make sure you're finding everything available and to learn about homes in Queen Anne coming soon, we recommend you contact Rob Condiotty.

-Information about neighborhoods and condo complexes comes from a variety of sources including the MLS, public data, our staff and from contributions from Landcast users like you.
+Information about Queen Anne comes from a variety of sources including the MLS, public data, our staff and from contributions from users like you.
 Listings of homes for sale in Queen Anne, Seattle are provided courtesy of the NWMLS but is not compiled by the NWMLS.